-- Yearly dollar value of available procurement spend with Social Benefit Suppliers; - Number of contracts awarded to Social Benefit Suppliers; - Number of contracts formed with commercial suppliers that engage Social Benefit Suppliers or individual/s from a disadvantaged group.
+- Procurement spend with Social Benefit Suppliers; - Contracts awarded to Social Benefit Suppliers; - Contracts formed with commercial suppliers that engage Social Benefit Suppliers or individual/s from a disadvantaged group.

 Definitions

 The definitions in the Procurement Policy and Contract Manual apply to this guideline.